Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Detailed Chapter Notes - Physical Features of India

 Major Physiographic Divisions

-India's major physiographic divisions include different types of landforms such as mountains, plateaus, plains, deserts, and coastal regions.
+India's major physiographic divisions include distinct landforms such as mountains, plateaus, plains, deserts, and coastal regions, each contributing to the country's diverse geography.

 Class 9 Geography Chapter 2 Notes - Physical Features of India